-- To the pot add beans, cumin, oregano, garlic, bay leaf, chipotle chilies, and adobo sauce.
+- To the pot with the onions add beans, cumin, oregano, garlic, bay leaf, chipotle chilies, and adobo sauce.
 Add enough water to cover.
 Bring to a boil over medium high heat.
 Reduce heat and simmer until beans are tender, about 2 hours.

 - Remove from heat.
 Remove bay leaf and chipotle chilies.
 Stir in lemon and lime juices, and season to taste with salt and pepper.

 - Chipotle uses rice bran oil, but any neutral oil will work.

 - To strain the adobo sauce from the chiles, add the content of the can into a strainer set over a small bowl, pressing down on the peppers to extract as much liquid as possible (you should have at least ¼ cup).
 Reserve remaining chipotle chilies and sauce for another use.